Daniel-DS-dev/Popoola-Daniel---IQube-Lab-Task-2-/README.md

 Here we want the computer to count the number of faces, ideally we will get lot's of human faces and feed them into a machine learning or deep learning model preferably deep learning because we get to use things like Neural Networks which can learn from hundreds of thousands of data.
 I don't have any training data for the task at hand, and getting them would take a while, so I am gonna use an a pretrained model to detect the faces in each of our pictures.
 The pretrained model I am going to use is the Multitask Cascaded Convolutional Neural Network (mtcnn)

+#### Face Detection using the Multitask Cascaded Convolutional Neural Network (mtcnn)
+* The MTCNN is popular because it achieved then state-of-the-art results on a range of benchmark datasets, and because it is capable of also recognizing other facial features such as eyes and mouth, called landmark detection.

+* The network uses a cascade structure with three networks; first the image is rescaled to a range of different sizes (called an image pyramid), then the first model (Proposal Network or P-Net) proposes candidate facial regions, the second model (Refine Network or R-Net) filters the bounding boxes, and the third model (Output Network or O-Net) proposes facial landmarks.
+* The model is called a multi-task network because each of the three models in the cascade (P-Net, R-Net and O-Net) are trained on three tasks, e.g. make three types of predictions; they are: face classification, bounding box regression, and facial landmark localization.

+* The MTCNN module is very easy to use: I created an instance of the model/network using the default weights.
+The default weights are the weighs gotten from the training data used to train this model, I can add the weights of my own training data if I have any which I don't, so I used the default weights.
+Then applied the images to the model.
+I created a function **'detect_faces'** for this.
+Then I created another function **'draw_image_with_boxes'** to see the part of the image the model detected as faces, and to make sure it detected the right thing.
+Then I applied both functions to the images, and printed out the number of faces in each image. all of which the model got right.

+* The  first picture has 2 faces in it
+* The second picture has 3 faces in it, and
+* The third image has 5 faces in it.

+s to the 3 images and printed out a single integer value, the number of faces in each image.